Arrtourz/YOLOV5-Mask-Detection/README.md

 Run commands below to resume training on mask dataset (dataset auto-downloads on first use).
-Training times for YOLOv5s are 10 hours on a GTX1060TI (multi-GPU times faster).
+Training times for YOLOv5s are 10 hours on a GTX1060TI.

 ```bash
 $ python train.py --resume